php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieves a message header value by the given case-insensitive name.
      *
-     * This method returns all of the header values of the given
+     * This method returns an array of all the header values of the given
      * case-insensitive header name.
      *
      * If the header did not appear in the message, this method should return
      * a null value.
      *
      * @param string $name Case-insensitive header field name.
-     * @return string|array|null
+     * @return array|null
      */
     public function getHeader($name);